Representation Structure of the $SL(2, \mathbb{C})$ Acting in the Hilbert Space of the Quantum Coulomb Field: Cyclic subrepresentations

 for the maximal degree coefficients of the maximal degree polynomials $p_{j}^{\pm}$ in $U_{{}_{l, 0 \,\, l', 0}}^{{}^{(0,i\rho)}}(\lambda)$.
 Note that the coefficients (\ref{+l0Maxpj+-}) -- (\ref{-0Maxpj+-}), are always nonzero, with (\ref{+l0Maxpj+-}) and (\ref{-l0Maxpj+-}) purely imaginary and with (\ref{+0Maxpj+-}) and (\ref{-0Maxpj+-}) real.
 Using the saddle point method, as above, one can easily compute the cofficients (\ref{MaxDegp,j,j,0}) for $l_0>1$, and show that they are all nonzero, but in this paper we do not need the explicit values of these coefficients for $l_0>1$.
 We note here, that for fixed $l,l'$, all polynomials $p_j^{\pm}$ in the matrix elements $U_{{}_{l, m \,\, l', m}}^{{}^{(0,i\rho)}}(\lambda)$ with $m \neq 0$, have maximal degree $l+l'-|m|$, which is less than the maximal degree $j_\textrm{max} = l+l'$ of the polynomials $p_{j_\textrm{max}}^{\pm}$ in $U_{{}_{l, 0 \,\, l', 0}}^{{}^{(0,i\rho)}}(\lambda)$.
 More generally, for fixed $l,l'$, the matrix elements $U_{{}_{l, \pm l_0 \,\, l', \pm l_0}}^{{}^{(l_0,i\rho)}}(\lambda)$ are precisely these that contain the polynomial $p_{{}_{j}}^{\pm}$ of highest degree $l+l'$ among all matrix elements $U_{{}_{l, m \,\, l', m}}^{{}^{(l_0,i\rho)}}(\lambda)$, $-\textrm{min} \, \{l,l'\} \leq m \leq \textrm{min} \, \{l,l'\}$.
 All other matrix elements $U_{{}_{l, m \,\, l', m}}^{{}^{(l_0,i\rho)}}(\lambda)$ contain polynomials in $\rho$ of degree strictly smaller.
 We will use these facts in Subsection \ref{AsymptoticLaurentCoefficient}.

-Let us remark, that the higher order terms in the asymptotic $\widesim[3]{\rho \rightarrow +\infty}$ expansion of the matrix elements (\ref{explicitU^(l0,l1)}) are determined by the lower order coefficients of the polynomials $p_{j}^{\pm}$ of lower order, and they can also be determined by the saddle point method applied to the integral (\ref{U^l0,l1}), with the computation simplified by utilizing the explicit form of the monic polynomial $Q$.
-We emphasize that these coefficients in the matrix elements (\ref{explicitU^(l0,l1)}) with $l_0=m=0$ are, as we will see, essential in the domain $0<z<1$ of the theory, and for the residual part of the decomposition containing the supplementary series, and can be computed in this way.
-But in this paper we have chosen a method that reduces computations and instead uses explicit coefficients of the matrix elements (\ref{explicitU^(l0,l1)}) with $l_0=m=l=0$ only, to analyze the residual supplementary components.
-General formula for (\ref{explicitU^(l0,l1)}) with $l_0=m=l=0$ and for any $l'$:
+Let us remark, that the higher order terms in the asymptotic $\widesim[3]{\rho \rightarrow +\infty}$ expansion of the matrix elements (\ref{explicitU^(l0,l1)}) are determined by the lower order coefficients of the polynomials $p_{j}^{\pm}$ of lower order, and can also be determined by the saddle point method shown above.